imfaber/nprogress/README.md

 # NProgress Implementation for Drupal 8
-Created during Google Code-In 2016.
+This module is created during Google Code-In 2016.

+This module provides NProgress on every page load and ajax load.